Child Support Services in Plano

 Texas caps a parent's monthly net resources for child support at $9,200 as of 2019, with this figure being reviewed and updated every six years.
 The standard guidelines require a parent to pay 20 percent of their net resources to support one child or up to 40 percent for five children or more.
 However, the court can adjust these guidelines based on a child's extraordinary needs, custody arrangements, child care and travel costs, and the parents' resources.

-Understanding the intricacies of child support calculations can be challenging, and that's where the expertise of the Law Office of Brian Bagley becomes invaluable.
+Understanding the intricacies of child support calculations can be challenging, and that's where the Law Office of Brian Bagley becomes invaluable.
 Our skilled legal professionals possess a deep understanding of Texas family law and are dedicated to ensuring that the child support arrangements are just and in compliance with the state's guidelines.

 Enforcing and Modifying Child Support